 Preclinical & Clinical Trial Requirements

 The ins and outs of preclinical & clinical trial requirements: Bulgaria.
-Prepared in association with Kinstellar, a leading law firm in Bulgaria, this is an extract from The Pharma Legal Handbook: Bulgaria, available to purchase here for USD 99.
+Prepared in association with Kinstellar and PharmDedict, this is an extract from The Pharma Legal Handbook: Bulgaria, available to purchase here for GBP 75.

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?

-There is no requirement for clinical trials to be conducted locally as a condition for obtaining market authorization.
-However, if the clinical trials have been conducted outside of the European Union, the applicant for market authorization shall submit a declaration that the trials meet the ethical requirements of the Good Clinical Practice set forth in the applicable Bulgarian legislation.
+There is no requirement for clinical trials to be conducted locally as a condition for obtaining market authorisation.
+However, if the clinical trials have been conducted outside of the European Union, the applicant for market authorisation shall submit a declaration that the trials meet the ethical requirements of the Good Clinical Practice set forth in the applicable Bulgarian legislation.

 2. How are clinical trials funded?

 Clinical trials are usually funded by a sponsor.
 The sponsor is an individual, a company, a healthcare institution or an organization which initiates, organizes and/or funds the clinical trial.
 Non-profit organizations sponsoring a clinical trial have to provide evidence for the sources of funding for the clinical trial.
 The sponsor is liable for the compliance of all aspects of the clinical trial and the conduct thereof.

 3. What are the requirements for preclinical and clinical trial protocols?
 Who must approve the protocols?